uccser/cs-unplugged/docs/source/author/topics.rst

             - binary-convert-decimal
             - binary-justify-representation

-    - ``curriculum-links`` - A list of slugs for the curriculum links for this lesson.
+    - ``curriculum-areas`` - A list of slugs for the curriculum areas for this lesson.
-      The slugs are defined in the :ref:`curriculum-links-file`.
+      The slugs are defined in the :ref:`curriculum-areas-file`.

       - For example:

         .. code-block:: yaml

-          curriculum-links:
+          curriculum-areas:
             - maths

     - ``resources-classroom`` - A list of Markdown text of classroom resources